 Next, turn the welder on and set to a desired MIG or Flux-Cored mode.

-NOTE: This unit is equipped with the 36 Series MIG Gun.
-However it can also be used with the 24 series MIG gun or 15 series MIG gun (optional purchase.
-If using the 15 series gun, remove the gas nozzle by twisting it clockwise and pull.
+NOTE: This unit is equipped with the 24 Series MIG Gun.
+However it can also be used with any series Everlast MIG gun (For optional purchase only.)
+If using the smaller 15 series gun, remove the gas nozzle by twisting it clockwise and pull.
 Never turn the nozzle counter clockwise!
-Unscrew the contact tip as shown in the illustration "How Do I Disassemble the MIG Gun?."
+Unscrew the contact tip as shown in the illustration "How Do I Disassemble the MIG Gun?"
 All guns are illustrated.
 Hold the gun cable and gun straight as possible.
 Press and hold the wire jog button.
 The wire should slowly begin feed through the gun cable and on through to the gun tip.
 As the wire exits the gun, allow 3 to 4 extra inches of wire to be fed out past the diffusor.
 Release the wire jog button.
 Re-install the contact tip over the wire and screw it in clockwise until it is tight, but not to the point of stripping.
 Install the gas nozzle.